YuQiao0303/JIMR/README.md

 * download the preprocessed ShapeNet (simplified watertight mesh) following [RfDNet](https://github.com/GAP-LAB-CUHK-SZ/RfDNet) into `ShapeNetv2_data`, only the `watertight_scaled_simplified`, `points`, `point_cloud` are used.

-Our pretrained weight of JIMR can be downloaded from: [this Google Drive link](https://drive.google.com/file/d/1fXYDLffHUC3egB8ZaUaWO8EeFfk093FI/view?usp=sharing).
+Our pretrained weight of JIMR can be downloaded from this Google Drive link: [https://drive.google.com/file/d/1dCmNHeZ3K-OS1jE1anEy4xfN8RgKRGTV/view?usp=drive_link](https://drive.google.com/file/d/1dCmNHeZ3K-OS1jE1anEy4xfN8RgKRGTV/view?usp=drive_link)
 You can
 put it in the root path as ```/jimr/jimr_spconv2.pth```, or anywhere you want, but modify the config files accordingly.
 ## 💻Usage